jameslittle230/jameslittle.me-nextjs/content/blog/2-learning-making.md

 As I work on personal projects in the future, I'll try to think about the goal of the project: am I building this to create, or am I building this to learn?
 Regardless of the decision—since there is time for both—I'll work with the goal of learning or making as exclusively as possible.

-[^1]: Which leads to fun problems such as _”I know I wrote a JSON puzzle parser at some point, but where did it go?”_